History of education in England: Conservative governments, from 1979 to 1997

 In 1986, National Vocational Qualifications (NVQs) were introduced, in an attempt to revitalise vocational training.
-Still, by 1990, apprenticeship took up only two-thirds of one percent of total employment.
+Still, by 1990, apprenticeship took up only two-thirds of one per cent of total employment.

-The Education Reform Act of 1988
+Education Reform Act 1988

-The 1988 Education Reform Act made considerable changes to the education system.
+The Education Reform Act 1988 made considerable changes to the education system.
 These changes were aimed at creating a 'market' in education with schools competing with each other for 'customers' (pupils).
 The theory was that "bad" schools would lose pupils to the "good" schools and either have to improve, reduce in capacity or close.